Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 Thanks to everyone who has contributed information, research, compatibility fixes, and preservation efforts for Norwegian PC games.

-Corrections, historical documentation, compatibility reports, and technical research are welcome.
+Corrections, compatibility reports, and anything else you can think of are welcome.

 ## License